 Still in Grangeville.

-We leave Grangeville today.
+August 3rd We leave Grangeville today.
 The heat has broken and the morning temperatures are in the 60s.
 Just out of town is a very steep, twisty, and cracked downhill down the side of a canyon.
 Cracked as in places where it's clear the land is slumping downhill.
 There are also many places where the highway dept. has patched things together.
 This road must be a bear to deal with during wet seasons.
 I'm not sure what the bottom elevation is, but I think it must be about 1800', the start was about 3390.
+At the bottom we continue downstream with the South Fork of the Clearwater River and pass through part of the Nez Perce Indian Reservation, though there's no real trace of their presence along the road.
+The peacable Nez Perce got one of the rawest deals of the "resettlement" programs.
+Signs along here and for many miles beyond describe the "Trail of Tears," their attempt to flee the US Army's chase. |

 August 5th

-A shower of rain, with hail, thunder and lightning that lasted about an hour.
 The rest of the day goes well.
 We make it to Powell and have lunch.
 Our route turns up a creek, and gets significantly steeper, then leaves that for the serious climb up to Lolo Pass (5233').
 Paula is doing a lot better today and we reach the pass easily, but not until the visitor center at the top closes for the day.
 On the way, rain clouds form and catch up with us, but the rain doesn't last long or is too heavy.

 Along the way, a fellow drove by us and pulled over at a turnout to chat with us.
 Joe has ridden all over the world, most recently in Asia, and was driving back to his job at a hospital on an indian reservation.
 He gushes about what a great thing we're doing, especially Hannah, who he gives a Tibetan necklace, hematite bracelet and a pendant of Blessed Martin that Joe got when he was 12.
 Joe promises it will help keep the trucks away.
 He also knows Greg Siple, one of Adventure Cycling's founders, and the woman who spent a year living in a redwood tree until logging companies promised not to log that grove.
 Quite a character!